 Organizing Your Prospects

-Prospect tracking not only allows you to keep information about your prospects, but also, you can input notes on all your conversations, such as their questions and concerns that you can address later.
-You can add their birthdays and an alarm so you can send a card.
+Prospect tracking allows you to keep information about your prospects, including notes on all your conversations.
+Noting a customer's questions and concerns is helpful for addressing them in the future if need be.
 You can also keep track of where they are in your sales process.
-For example, a lead can become a prospect, and a prospect can become a sale, and hopefully a repeat buyer.
+For instance, a lead can become a prospect, and a prospect can become a sale, and hopefully, a repeat buyer.